Learning stageStage 4, Stage 5, Stage 6

 You are now ready to visit the Australian Museum!

-Use our Changing Climate exhibition discovery while in the gallery.
+Use our Changing Climate exhibition insights while in the gallery.
 These activities are designed to encourage your students to connect, share and reflect on this topic through the specimens and items on display.

 We recommend that your students work in small groups however how you implement and manage the activities is up to you.